pocket-ninja/fastlane-ext/README.md

     # 'Markdown' or 'HTML'.
 It's optional.
 Also U can setup FL_TELEGRAM_MESSAGE_PARSE_MODE env variable
     parse_mode: 'message parse mode',

     # `true` or `false`.
-Whether the message notifies chat on arrival.
+Whether the message notifies destination chat on arrival.
 By default notifications are skipped.
     silent: true
   )
 end